alesky78/CryptocurrencyAlerting/README.md

 ## Welcome to CryptocurrencyAlerting

-CryptocurrencyAlerting Desktop allows you to monitoring the cryptocurrency price and generate an alert when specific conditions are meet.
+CryptocurrencyAlerting is a Desktop application allows you to monitoring the cryptocurrency price and generate an alert when specific conditions are meet.

-this software is implemented by java swing application
+this software is implemented using java swing technology

 the CryptocurrencyAlerting allow the user to monitor:
  - if the price of the cryptocurrency goes above or below a certain price and then trigger an action